andres-patrignani/pynotes/docs/getting_started/installing_software.md

 * Double click on the installer and follow the steps.
 When asked, I highly suggest installing VS Code, which is a powerful editor with autocomplition, debugging capabilities, etc.

+* In case you are having trouble, visit the Anaconda "Frequently Asked Questions" for some tips on how to troubleshoot most common issues: <https://docs.anaconda.com/anaconda/user-guide/faq/>

 ### Step 3: Open Anaconda Navigator

 * In Windows go to the start up menu in the bottom left corner of the screen and then click on the Anaconda Navigator.